r-burns/smb-decomp/BUILDING.md

   - provides assembler for game asm
   - provides linker and archiver for final rom
 * qemu-irix
-  - used to run IDO 5.3 `as` (until that binary can be statically recompiled)
   - can be used to run all IDO binaries (see `TOOLCHAIN` and `LIBULTRA_TC` build options)